fleetdm/fleet/handbook/sales/README.md

 In each stage, Fleeties supply and collect information to the prospect and document the information in meeting notes and Salesforce Opportunities.
 If prospects request access to meeting notes, we will review for confidential information and then share in alignment with Fleet's transparency value.

-To know what information to collect and share and what stage Opportunities should be at in Salesforce, Fleeties may review the ["Sales process overview"](https://docs.google.com/document/d/1xVmpCYoxWbOvzQdwGhf9xMQ6ZYoLVjsDA_cEeJb0mEE/edit?usp=sharing).
+To know what information to collect and share and what stage an opportunity should be in Salesforce, Fleeties may review the ["Sales process overview"](https://docs.google.com/document/d/1xVmpCYoxWbOvzQdwGhf9xMQ6ZYoLVjsDA_cEeJb0mEE/edit?usp=sharing).

 ### Onboard a new sales team member
 Once the standard Fleetie onboarding issue is complete, create a new ["Sales team onboarding"](https://github.com/fleetdm/confidential/issues/new?assignees=&labels=%23g-sales&projects=&template=sales-team-onboarding.md&title=Sales%20onboarding%3A_____________) issue and complete it.